Marcofdoom/devopsproject/README.md

 ...
 });
 ```
-The test function exposes the end point /test for testing purpoes only.
+The test function exposes the end point /test for testing purposes only.
 ```
 router.get("/test", (req, res) => {
 ...